7 Best Hootsuite Alternatives — Tested & Compared (2026)

 If you're an agency, Sendible's white-label features are hard to beat (see our Sendible alternatives guide).
 SocialPilot is a strong second choice if you need bulk scheduling at a lower price point.

-If you want AI built in, PostEverywhere is the only tool on this list that includes AI content generation, AI image creation, and smart scheduling as core features across all plans.
+If you want PostEverywhere AI agents built in, PostEverywhere is the only tool on this list that includes AI content generation, AI image creation, and smart scheduling as core features across all plans.
 No add-ons, no surprise charges.

 If your content is visual and Instagram-focused, Later's grid preview and visual planner are genuinely useful — see our Planoly alternatives guide for more visual-first tools.
 Just make sure you don't need X/Twitter support.